-The whole Sun.
+The Sun on 050823 The whole Sun.
 Move the mouse over the image to see the designations.
 This time I've captured 10801.

 This picture was taken through high cloud and the stacking has, unfortunately, not removed the shadows completely.